RUB-SysSec/NEMO/README.md

 - We recommended running this software using [PyPy](https://pypy.org/download.html) (see performance stats below).

 ### About NEMO
-The scope of this project is not limited to passwords, but has also been used in the context of other human-chosen secrets like Emoji, PINs, and Android unlock patterns.
+The scope of this project is not limited to passwords, this software has also been used in the context of other human-chosen secrets like Emoji, PINs, and Android unlock patterns.

 The architecture of the software is inspired by [OMEN](https://github.com/RUB-SysSec/OMEN).
 More background information about OMEN can be found [here](https://www.mobsec.ruhr-uni-bochum.de/forschung/veroeffentlichungen/omen/) and [here](https://www.mobsec.ruhr-uni-bochum.de/media/mobsec/arbeiten/2014/12/12/2013-ma-angelstorf-omen.pdf).
 An excellent Python implementation of OMEN, called `py_omen`, by [Matthew Weir](https://dblp.uni-trier.de/pers/hd/w/Weir:Matt) ([@lakiw](https://twitter.com/lakiw)) can be found [here](https://github.com/lakiw/py_omen).